N0AHt/Hydra_CalciumImaging_Analysis/README.md

 **_NOTE:_** Jupyter may also be opened using the Anaconda Navigator - making sure to change environments using the drop down tab in the application before opening Jupyter.

-### Procedure
+### Using the Notebook

 Once the notebook is opened most of the user input will be choosing parameters and entering the paths to the files you want to analyse.

-1.
+Most information is contained within the notebook, but some key points are:

+* Update the paths for the two .avi files and the .csv file from icy to where they are stored on your machine.

+**_NOTE:_** Paths on a windows machine need an r character preceding them to be read correctly, i.e.: r"c:\\user\files"

+* Update the path to FFMPeg in the import cell.
+Copy and paste the path to the bin folder in the FFMPeg folder wherever that is on your machine.
+I would recommend resetting the kernel in the notebook after updating this path then re-running the cells from the beginning.

+* Much of the other user input will be setting parameters to optimise your results.
+There are cells at the end of the notebook to evaluate these parameters and aid you in tuning the notebook to your data.
+It is recommended to run the notebook once then go back and tune each parameter individually, then reset the kernel and run the notebook again.

 ## Acknowledgements
 other paper...